sunsembrace/NetForge2.0/readme.md

 Lessons: IAM Role module.
 Decided to go for using AWS-managed roles rather than writing my own to ensure security is functional but plan to write my own for practice later for further tightening if required to show iniative.

+Lesson - Debating between KMS integration in my SSM parameter store module as:
+I created a single customer-managed KMS key in Terraform to encrypt secrets stored in SSM Parameter Store.
+While AWS-managed keys are often enough, I wanted tighter control over key policies and the ability to re-use that key across resources in a secure and auditable way.

+Lesson for KMS & SSM integration: have to re-edit SSM parameter store module so it integrates well with SSM and then for root files.